KantiCodes/ml-basic-KMeans/README.md

 This repository presents step by step usage of [KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans) algorithm from [sklearn](https://scikit-learn.org/stable/) library.
 I am going to first show how to cluster the data assuming the number of cluster on a guess and then present [***Elbow Technique***](https://en.wikipedia.org/wiki/Elbow_method_(clustering)#:~:text=In%20cluster%20analysis%2C%20the%20elbow,number%20of%20clusters%20to%20use) used to determine right number of clusters.

 # KMeans intuition / naive KMeans
-Is an unsupervised clustering method that clusters the data based on the smiliarity between the samples.
+KMeans is an unsupervised clustering method that clusters the data based on the smiliarity between the samples.
 It requires from the user to provide it with number of clusters - ***K*** and then finds ***K*** centroids such that the centroid of specific cluster is the closest representation of all of the samples belonging to that cluster.
 The most common similarity metric is squared eucledian distance.

-The iterative naive KMeans (slow version but, giving good intuition beheind the algorithm):
+The iterative naive KMeans (slow version but, giving good intuition behind the algorithm):
 ***Step one*** for all of the _samples_ assign them to the cluster which squared eucledian distance is the lowest
 ***Step two*** for all clusters, assign it to mean of samples belonging to that cluster

 <img src="https://upload.wikimedia.org/wikipedia/commons/e/ea/K-means_convergence.gif" width="400" height="400"/>

 [source](https://commons.wikimedia.org/wiki/File:K-means_convergence.gif)

+# Requirements
+sklearn
+matplotlib